A web browser sends a request to a web server. The request goes to port1 number 80 on the serving computer. A request looks like this:

 output".
 In the case of a C program, that means that

-printf statements are sufficient to send back a message
+statements are enough to send the message from

-The message must consist of two parts.
-The first part must consist of correctly-formatted HTTP headers, but the second part is completely arbitrary.
+The message consists of two parts.
+The first consists of HTTP headers, and the second can take any form.
+Between the two parts there is a blank line.

 The message returned by a CGI program must begin with correctly

-formatted HTTP (HyperText Transfer Protocol5) headers.
+formatted HTTP (HyperText Transfer Protocol[5]) headers.
 The bare minimum allowed is

 the content to follow: